ggs-dev/ggsmark/README.md

-# GGSMark.js
+# GGSMark

-CommonMark extension for the Gentlemen's Gaming Society website.
+Markdown extension for the Gentlemen's Gaming Society website.

+## Credits

+This package is built on top of the [remarkjs/remark](https://github.com/remarkjs/remark) ecosystem.
+Mad props to the community and their [plugins](https://github.com/remarkjs/remark/blob/HEAD/doc/plugins.md#list-of-plugins).

 ## Installing